 Next, unchain yourself from the common misconception that all expenses are the same.

 Start by paying attention to both your Costs of Goods Sold and Operating Expenses — and making the distinction between the two.

 Your Operating Expenses will give you a good idea of whether you need to cut costs, or whether you’ve got some wiggle room to add in a couple of nice-to-haves.

-Your Costs of Goods Sold will help you determine whether you’re charging enough for your products or services to begin with… And how your price points and profit size up against the competition.
+Your Costs of Goods Sold will help you determine whether you’re charging enough for your products or services to begin with… We can quickly see if you’re selling things for a profit or loss.
+And how your price points and profit size up against the competition.